nicktodd/ml-deployment-workshop/01_video_transcode_pipeline.md

 ## 9. Test the Step Functions

 1. To test the application, place a sample video into your bucket that you set up to be the one where videos to be processed end up.
+You can use `samples/nickspeaking__en-GB__es.mp4` in the Git repository if you wish.

 2. The go to your Step Functions, and click `Start execution`.
 For the input, enter the following JSON and amend the filename to be the one you uploaded.